 DI, Marks per question: These questions too usually have 1 mark per question.
 In IIFT 2012 and 2013 DI was easier than its earlier editions due to lesser calculation intensity.
 Both papers had 4 data sets with a total of 19 questions and one could attempt about 10 questions, however, in 2014 (15 questions) and 2015 (18 questions) DI went back to its complicated data sets and/or high on calculation avatar and one could attempt only about 5-6 questions.

 Strategy Tip 8: The DI and RC connection Apply the RC strategy in DI, attempt only two DI sets – the easiest and least time-consuming sets in about 15 minutes and ignore the rest, alternately attempt a few easy questions from each data.
 Alternately attempt only 2-3 easy questions from each data set.

 Logical Reasoning: The South Indian thali will be most visible in this section.
 The 20 questions in IIFT test will give you a flavour of almost all kind of reasoning questions that appear in any kind of aptitude test.
-You can expect 2-3 questions each of arrangement, eligibility criteria, syllogism, coding-decoding, the course of action, mathematical operators and alphabet & number series.
+You can expect 2-3 questions each of arrangement, eligibility criteria, syllogism, coding-decoding, input-output, course of action, mathematical operators and alphabet & number series.
 Hence, it is advisable that all these be practiced from your study material and past IIFT papers.

 Questions of arrangement, eligibility criteria and mathematical operators are easier to solve if you work systematically and also take less time, attempt them first and for the rest go to your comfort level.